aabbtree77/mona-lisa/README.md

 </tr>
 </table>

-It was based on the Soviet K155-series microchips with gas discharge displays.
+It was based on the Soviet K155-series microchips, with gas discharge displays.
+The whole thing consumed electricity like a heater and was not particularly precise.
+I could not recover the original electric circuit diagram, it was a thin Soviet book with a greenish cover about how to construct various toy generators and radios.

 # Historical Context

 Personal computers were very rare at the time in Lithuania.
 I remember my secondary school "information technology" class teaching us how to use [ChiWriter](https://en.wikipedia.org/wiki/ChiWriter) which must have run on [Robotron](https://en.wikipedia.org/wiki/VEB_Robotron), a DOS-compatible East Germany-made personal computer.
 Computers were optional, most of the lessons went on with paper and pencil about Claude Shannon and Boolean algebra.
-We did not have access to the design of PCBs with say, P-CAD.
+We did not have access to the design of PCBs with say, P-CAD and automated printers.
+The circuit board design was completely hand-drawn based on the electric circuit diagram.

 # Circuit Board Printing

-The design was completely hand-drawn based on the electric circuit diagram.

 The fun part was the printing chemistry.

 We used a single copper (Cu) plated board, the routes were drawn with a nail polish followed by the board immersion into some chemical liquid compound.
 This was very rough and tedious, needless to say.

-At first, we have used ferric chloride (Fe2Cl3) to etch the circuit routes, but our solution was not effective and we would wait for days if not weeks for the irrelevant Cu-parts to disappear from the board's surface.
+At first, we applied ferric chloride (Fe2Cl3) to etch the circuit routes, but our solution was not effective and we would wait for days if not weeks for the irrelevant Cu-parts to disappear from the board's surface.
 A slight warming or periodic movement would not speed a chemical reaction much.
 The designs were flawed in that there was so much copper to remove.

 I remember taking my own initiative when being alone at home once.
 After losing patience of watching over a never ending reaction, I decided to pour hydrochloric acid HCl on some metal shavings in a big plastic can used for sardines, to get a "stronger ferric chloride". **Do not do this at home.
 I nearly lost my lungs there.**